YourongYe/Programming-Basics/copy_constructor.md

 # Copy constructor
-A class must has a constructor, a copy constructor and a destructor A copy constructor will be called in 3 conditions, as follows.
+A class must has a constructor, a copy constructor and a destructor.

+A copy constructor will be called in 3 conditions, as follows.

 ```cpp